 init:

-# Install prerequisite packages
+# Install prerequisite packages.

 - apt-get update

-- apt-get install -y rsync libzip-dev
+- apt-get install -y rsync libzip-dev libmagickwand-dev

-- a2enmod rewrite headers
+- a2enmod expires headers rewrite

-# Install the PHP extensions
+# Install the PHP extensions.

 - docker-php-ext-install mysqli exif zip